 In colonial New Hampshire, the kitchen fireplace was the first and largest of all the hearths in the early home.

 This immense fire consumed large quantities of wood, selected and arranged in a particular order as fore-stick, back-stick, and kindling material.
 The food of the early settlers was usually boiled, roasted or fried.
 Resting on fire-dogs or andirons, the fuel burned, while pots and kettles, suspended on the crane by pot-hooks and trammels (hooks at different heights), contained several culinary preparations.
+Fish and meat, and other food items were often broiled or grilled on a gridiron.
 Baking was accomplished through the reflecting surfaces of the tin baker, or by a cruder method of burying the food in the ashes.
-Later a brick oven was often used in food preparation.
+Later a brick oven was used in food preparation.

 Sometimes a fireback (a large cast iron plate) was placed at the back of the fireplace, to keep the heat from destroying the stone and mortar at the back, and helping to radiate heat into the room.